Normally, we don't think of pests as being cute. But squirrels manage to be both destructive animals and quite adorable at the same time.

 Final Word

 Squirrels are tricky pests to deal with.
-These animals are persistent and crafty, and can be tenacious in finding a way into your home.
-The best way to keep them out is to make your home less attractive by removing sources of food and blocking any holes they use to get inside.
+They're persistent and crafty, and can be tenacious in finding a way into your home.
+The best way to keep them out is to make your property less attractive by removing sources of food and blocking any holes they use to get inside - and proofing is where most of the DIY effort pays off.